Page updated 17 January 2023; Burlington Presbyterian Church

 Our Parking Lot

 Yes, our large parking lot is a distinct asset.
 Commuters are welcome to park here.
-The 350 bus, connecting to Alewife Station, stops in front of the church.
+The 350 bus, connecting to Alewife Station, stops near the church.
 There is no fee to park in our lot; twice a year we ask commuters for donations to defray the costs of maintenance, such as snow plowing.
 We also have a bike rack for cyclers.

 Little Free Library